EUDAT-B2STAGE/http-api/docs/user/namespace.md

 >Note: According to the EUDAT Data Architecture B2SAFE is part of the registered data domain, where digital objects are stored and managed in such a way that data carrying associated descriptive metadata is discoverable and can be referred to or retrieved using persistent identifiers.
 >For the time being B2SAFE object registration policies are not applied to a specific path, but can be configured to trigger the registration in any available paths.
 Therefore the B2STAGE HTTP-API can not guarantee that an uploaded file will be registered by B2SAFE.
 >Until this behaviour is in place, we are not using **registered** in the endpoint URL, but **namespace**.
-As B2SAFE is fully complaint to the EUDAT Data Architecture, *namespace* will replaced by *registered*: please consider it as a temporary placeholder.
+As B2SAFE is fully complaint to the EUDAT Data Architecture, *namespace* will replaced by *registered*: please consider *namespace* as a temporary placeholder.

 The namespace APIs allow the management of entities on B2SAFE.
 The following operations are currently available: